 Using data to drive workplace layout decisions

-Leveraging data to inform decisions about your space planning is crucial, ensuring that every choice is backed by insights into your employees’ needs, space utilization, and future growth potential.
-Data is the key to making decisions that create spaces built for productivity and collaboration.
+Using data to guide your space planning ensures every decision is driven by insights into employee needs, space utilization, and future growth potential.
+This data empowers you to make decisions that create spaces built for productivity and collaboration.

 Qualitative workplace data